The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Bottom line

-What you are really buying is a cost shape: model price, cache behavior, long-context behavior, tool pricing, retrieval pricing, file-processing pricing, runtime pricing, and ultimately the amount of provider-owned state your application accumulates.
+By 2026, "token price" on its own is an incomplete buying metric.
+What matters is the full cost shape: model price, cache behavior, long-context behavior, tool pricing, retrieval pricing, file-processing pricing, runtime pricing, and ultimately how much provider-owned state your application accumulates.

 If you care most about the lowest raw list price, the market now gives you several clear places to start testing.
 If you care most about premium managed stacks, OpenAI, Google, AWS, and xAI offer the deepest native ecosystems.
 If you care most about reducing future switching pain, Mistral, Anthropic with BYO retrieval, and DeepSeek remain the most strategically interesting combinations.